the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-fair.md

 Although started by a community operating in the life science, the FAIR principles have rapidly been adopted by publishers, funders, and pan-disciplinary infrastructure programmes and societies.

 Many groups and organisations are working to define guidance and tools to help researchers and other stakeholders (like librarians, funders, publishers, and trainers) make data more FAIR.
-If you are interested in participating in these communities, there are two global initiatives that act as umbrella organisations and reference points for many discipline-specific efforts, including the ones listed above: [GOFAIR](https://www.go-fair.org) and the [Research Data Alliance (RDA)](https://www.rd-alliance.org).
+There are two global initiatives that act as umbrella organisations and reference points for many discipline-specific efforts, including the ones listed above: [GOFAIR](https://www.go-fair.org) and the [Research Data Alliance (RDA)](https://www.rd-alliance.org).
 * Under GOFAIR, there are many [Implementation Networks (INs)](https://www.go-fair.org/implementation-networks) committed to implementing the FAIR principles.
 * Under the RDA, there are several groups tackling different aspects relevant to the RDM life cycle.
 Among these, one group, the [FAIR Data Maturity Model Working Group](https://www.rd-alliance.org/groups/fair-data-maturity-model-wg) is reviewing existing efforts, building on them to define a standard set of common assessment criteria for the evaluation of FAIRness.